synox/disposable-mailbox/readme.md

     gulp build

 The files are written to the `dist` directory.
+See also `build.sh`.

 There is a [Vagrantfile](Vagrantfile), in case you are familiar  with [vagrant](https://www.vagrantup.com/).